tomsch420/phd-thesis/chapters/random_events.typ

 E_1 times E_2 = &{(a, 1), (a, 2), (a, 3), \
 & (b, 1), (b, 2), (b, 3), \
 & (c, 1), (c, 2), (c, 3)}
-$
+$<example:product_algebra>

+@example:product_algebra exemplifies one key advantage of representing events using the product algebra.
+Writing the explicit set calculated by $E_1 times E_2 $ needs  $18$ symbols. $E_1 times E_2$ only needs $6$ symbols.

-However, for even a small product set of $3 dot 3 = 9$ elementary events, the powerset would contain a massive $2^9 = 512$ elements.
+However, for even a small product set of $3 dot 3 = 9$ elementary events, the trivial sigma algebra $(E, 2^E)$ would contain a massive $2^9 = 512$ elements if represented explicitly.
 This exponential growth in size with respect to the number of variables renders the powerset computationally intractable for practical applications.
-Therefore, a more manageable representation of relevant subsets within the powerset is crucial.
+Therefore, a more manageable, non explicit, representation of relevant subsets within the powerset is crucial.
+The representation of more general elements of the product sigma algebra is exemplified in @example:union_product_algebra.

-This is where the concept of independent constraints becomes essential.
-Independent constraints are random events that are defined per variable, allowing us to define meaningful subsets of the powerset.

-The example above exemplifies the key advantage of representing events using the Cartesian product within a product sigma-algebra.
-Compared to the exhaustive enumeration of all possible combinations in the powerset, this approach offers a significantly more compact representation.

 === Operations

-While the Cartesian product provides a compact representation for atomic events involving single variable assignments, it is often necessary to combine these atomic events to describe more complex random events within the product sigma-algebra.
+While the Cartesian product provides a compact representation for simple events involving single variable assignments, it is often necessary to combine these simple events to describe more complex random events within the product sigma-algebra.
 To achieve this, I introduce two fundamental operations: union and complement.
 Before describing these operations, it is necessary to introduce a more compact vocabulary and notation.

 *Vocabulary:*